mattermost/mattermost-handbook/contributors/contributors/social-engagement-guidelines.md

 4. Third-party content about using Mattermost

-    * e.g., “Mattermost Recipes” not written by Mattermost
+    * E.g., “Mattermost Recipes” not written by Mattermost

 5. Announcements about upcoming events we will be attending